lucas-spence1/lucas-spence1/README.md

-For now, I'm using this account to experiment and leanr with github
+For now, I'm using this account to experiment and learn with github